Contractor insurance requirements

 - The installation of a manufactured home fixed to land in a residential park.

 Further information can be found in our factsheet Expanded cover under Queensland Home Warranty Scheme (PDF).

-Commercial Construction is not insurable unless some of the work is residential construction.
+Commercial construction, or mixed residential/commercial, is not insurable.
 This would include, for example, a three story unit complex with the bottom storey comprising shops.

 Who is responsible for paying the premium?

 The contractor working directly for the homeowner, often called the principal contractor, is required to collect the premium from the owner and pay it to the QBCC on behalf of the owner.
 Depending on the type of residential construction work being carried out, a principal contractor could be a builder or trade contractor.